-IX Post review Considerations.
+IX Post review Considerations

-- 71. It is recommended that for future reference and at the end of this process the narrative becomes a file note in conjunction with some arrangement for regular updates. - 72.
+- 76. It is recommended that for future reference and at the end of this process the narrative becomes a file note in conjunction with some arrangement for regular updates. - 77.
 Continuing the theme of efficient use of resource it would be counter productive to ignore what was established in an earlier review.
-An exception reporting procedure may be agreed wherein the status quo applies, with perhaps any appropriate pricing realignment being assumed, unless a tax administration is notified to the contrary.

-- 73. A tax administration should consider if an exchange of information would be appropriate and an MNE may consider it worth dedicating a section of any EUTPD policy they may have to this particular area. - 74.
+An exception reporting procedure may be agreed wherein the status quo applies, with perhaps any appropriate pricing realignment being assumed, unless a tax administration is notified to the contrary. - 78.
+A tax administration should consider if an exchange of information would be appropriate and an MNE may consider it worth dedicating a section of any EUTPD policy they may have to this particular area. - 79.
+In line with the Code of Conduct on EUTPD Member States should not impose a documentation related penalty where taxpayers comply in good faith, in a reasonable manner and within a reasonable time in supplying the information outlined above. - 80.
 A review may result in an adjustment.
-If the adjustment is the consequence of rejecting a particular cost reasons for that decision should be made clear so that the cost may be reallocated and maintain the principle all costs are allocable. - 75.
+If the adjustment is the consequence of rejecting a particular cost reasons for that decision should be made clear so that the cost may be reallocated and maintain the principle that all costs are allocable. - 81.
 An adjustment may then form the basis of a mutual agreement procedure under a DTA and/or the Arbitration Convention.
-In that case it would be appropriate to draw the attention of the Competent Authorities to the fact that the guidelines have been applied.
-In the absence of any new evidence acceptance of the adjustment without further enquiry could be a justifiable outcome.
+In that case it would be appropriate to draw the attention of the Competent Authorities to the fact that the guidelines have been applied.ITALY: deletion of last sentence [In the absence of any new evidence acceptance of the adjustment without further enquiry could be a justifiable outcome.]